open-ephys/commutator-docs/source/index.rst

 thin tethers that promote natural animal behavior but are too flexible to be used with conventional commutators.

-Open Ephys commutators `are available <https://open-ephys.org/commutators>`__ for two different types of tethers; coaxial (either single or dual channel) and SPI:
+Open Ephys commutators `are available <https://open-ephys.org/commutators>`__ for two different types of tethers: coaxial (either single or dual channel) and SPI.

 - **Single Coax**: Commutates a single coaxial 18 GHz connection
 - **Dual Coax**: Commutates up to two coaxial 18 GHz connections
 - **SPI**: Commutates one 12-conductor Omnetics PZN-12 SPI connection

+All of our commutators work in a similar way.
+This documentation applies to all variants and highlights differences where appropriate.

+Follow the :ref:`quick_start` guide to verify the core functionality of your Open Ephys commutator.
+Learn in-depth about the commutators' features in the :ref:`user_guide`, or dive straight into the :doc:`user-guide/automatic-control/index` section to integrate a commutator with your acquisition hardware and software.

 .. toctree::
     :hidden: